The Newsroom serves as the official source for announcements and updates across The Rutter Organization.

 “We were both involved in sports memorabilia and that’s how we met, and we just hit it off from the first minute we met,” Rutter reminisced.
 “Joe was the biggest UTEP supporter that there ever was, and a lot of our friendship revolved around UTEP games and events.
 I’m very sad about my friend’s passing, I wish he would have had more time.”

-May 12, 2026 — El Paso, Texas — The City of El Paso officially proclaimed May 12 as 1976 Eastwood State UIL Champions Day, recognizing the Troopers' historic state championship and their lasting impact on the Eastwood community.
+The City of El Paso officially proclaimed May 12 as 1976 Eastwood State UIL Champions Day, honoring the Eastwood High School Troopers for their historic 1976 Texas UIL State Basketball Championship and their enduring legacy within the Eastwood community and the City of El Paso.

-El Paso, Texas — May 12, 2026 — The City of El Paso honored Eastwood High School’s 1976 State Championship basketball team by lighting the Star on the Mountain, recognizing the Troopers’ historic achievement nearly 50 years later.
+The City of El Paso honored Eastwood High School’s 1976 State Championship basketball team by lighting the Star on the Mountain, recognizing the Troopers’ historic achievement nearly 50 years later.

 The ceremony celebrated a team whose legacy of discipline, teamwork, and excellence continues to inspire Eastwood and the El Paso community.
 City officials, alumni, and supporters gathered to commemorate the championship and its lasting impact on the city’s sports history.